chenckang/react-json-pretty/README.md

 ## Introduction

-This is a react component that help you to prettify your json strings on the browser based on JavaScript.
-Presently, it provides a monikai theme style for you, and of course you are free to add your own theme if you like for this is pretty easy.
+This is a lightweight and tiny react component that helps you to prettify JSON data in the browser.

 ## Install
 ```bash